eosnetworkfoundation/grant-framework/applications/subdeeply-aplication.md

 1. **Platformt:** How are project/product features prioritized?

-    *Guidance from a project roadmap and a window into the strategic plan that will shape the next 3, 6, and 1 year at Subdeeply.*
+    *Guidance from a project roadmap and a window into the strategic plan that will shape the next 3, 6 months and 1 year at Subdeeply.*

 2. **Growth:** How are users discovering and adopting the product?